About Our Daytona Beach Attorneys

 Orlando Philharmonic Orchestra

 On Sunday, May 15, 2011, Daytona Beach welcomed the Orlando Philharmonic Orchestra to perform at Peabody Auditorium off of A1A.
-Sponsored by Rue & Ziffra, P.A., the concert featured music by Rossini, Sibelius and Tchaikovsky.
+Sponsored by Rue, Ziffra & Caldwell, the concert featured music by Rossini, Sibelius and Tchaikovsky.
 Special guest artist, Joshua Bell also performed.

 The Orlando Philharmonic has running educational programs that serve the needs of the community by executing Young People’s Concerts, Tiny Tots programs and the Notes in Your Neighborhood program for elementary students.